A Composable Game-Theoretic Framework for Blockchains: Composition

 \subsection{Cross-application Composition}

 A central goal of our framework is to reason about the incentive security of protocols not just in isolation, but when deployed together.
 We refer to this property as \emph{security under composition}.
 While the previous section focused on a single protocol’s interaction with the blockchain, real-world systems often involve multiple applications operating concurrently.
-These may interfere with each other through shared blockchain resources—affecting both strategy and outcome.
+These may interfere with each other, affecting both player strategies and outcome.
 To capture such settings, we now formalise the composition of parametrised application games.
 For simplicity, we assume that the sets of transactions \(X_1\) and \(X_2\) generated by two protocols \(\Pi_1\) and \(\Pi_2\) are disjoint; otherwise, we would no longer be modelling two distinct protocols, but rather a single unified one.

-\begin{definition}[$\gvec$-composition of parametrised application games] Given the parametrised application games $\G_1:=(\G_1^p)_{p\in\P}$ and $\G_2:=(\G_2^q)_{q\in\Q}$, where for any $p\in\P$, $\G_1^p=(N_1,X_1^p,\Sigma_{a,1}^p,\pi_{a,1}^p)$ and any $q\in\Q$, $\G_2^q=(N_2,X_2^q,\Sigma_{a,2}^q,\pi_{a,2}^q)$, and $\gvec$ is a collection of functions $\gvec=(g_p)_{p\in\P}$, where $g_p:\Sigma_{a,1}^p\to\Q$, we define the \emph{$g$-composition of $\G_2$ and $\G_1$}, denoted by $\G_2\circ_\gvec\G_1$, as the parametrised application game $\G_2\circ_\gvec\G_1=(\G^p)_{p\in\P}$, where for any $p\in\P$, $\G^p=\qty(N,X^p,\Sigma_a^p,\pi_a^p)$ is defined by \begin{itemize}[leftmargin=*] \item $N=N_1\cup N_2$ is the set of players, \item $X^p=X^p_1\cup\bigcup_{q\in g_p(\Sigma_{a,1}^p)}X^q_2$ is the set of transactions, \item $\Sigma_a^p$ is the set of strategy profiles, which up to natural identification equals $\Sigma_{a,1}\times\prod_{\sigma_{a,1}\in\Sigma_{a,1}}\Sigma_{a,2}^{g_p(\sigma_{a,1})}$. \item $\pi_a^p:\Sigma_a^p\to\Y(X^p)$ is the outcome function, mapping each $\sigma_a=\allowbreak(\sigma_{a,1},(\sigma_{a,2,\sigma_a})_{\sigma_a\in\Sigma_{a,1}})\in\Sigma_a^p$ to $\pi_{a,1}^p(\sigma_{a,1})\cup\pi_{a,2}^{g_p(\sigma_{a,1})}(\sigma_{a,2,\sigma_{a,1}})$. \end{itemize} \end{definition}
+\begin{definition}[$\gvec$-composition of parametrised application games] Given the parametrised application games $\G_1:=(\G_1^p)_{p\in\P}$ and $\G_2:=(\G_2^q)_{q\in\Q}$, where for any $p\in\P$, $\G_1^p=(N_1,X_1^p,\Sigma_{\ag,1}^p,\pi_{\ag,1}^p)$ and any $q\in\Q$, $\G_2^q=(N_2,X_2^q,\Sigma_{\ag,2}^q,\pi_{\ag,2}^q)$, and $\gvec$ is a collection of functions $\gvec=(g_p)_{p\in\P}$, where $g_p:\Sigma_{\ag,1}^p\to\Q$, we define the \emph{$g$-composition of $\G_2$ and $\G_1$}, denoted by $\G_2\circ_\gvec\G_1$, as the parametrised application game $\G_2\circ_\gvec\G_1=(\G^p)_{p\in\P}$, where for any $p\in\P$, $\G^p=\qty(N,X^p,\Sigma_\ag^p,\pi_\ag^p)$ is defined by \begin{itemize}[leftmargin=*] \item $N=N_1\cup N_2$ is the set of players, \item $X^p=X^p_1\cup\bigcup_{q\in g_p(\Sigma_{\ag,1}^p)}X^q_2$ is the set of transactions, \item $\Sigma_\ag^p$ is the set of strategy profiles, which up to natural identification equals $\Sigma_{\ag,1}\times\prod_{\sigma_{\ag,1}\in\Sigma_{\ag,1}}\Sigma_{\ag,2}^{g_p(\sigma_{\ag,1})}$. \item $\pi_\ag^p:\Sigma_\ag^p\to\Y(X^p)$ is the outcome function, mapping each $\sigma_\ag=\allowbreak(\sigma_{\ag,1},(\sigma_{\ag,2,\sigma_\ag})_{\sigma_\ag\in\Sigma_{\ag,1}})\in\Sigma_\ag^p$ to $\pi_{\ag,1}^p(\sigma_{\ag,1})\cup\pi_{\ag,2}^{g_p(\sigma_{\ag,1})}(\sigma_{\ag,2,\sigma_{\ag,1}})$. \end{itemize} \end{definition}